 For me, exercise became the project ten years ago after a horrible break-up.
 When the project was no longer the Ex, I dove into exercise every single day of the week.
 There were charts tracking my workouts, there were graphs tracking my weight, and there was the exercise.
 Every single day for two years until the day I passed out in a McDonald’s post-workout after not eating for a day.
 Ok, so time for a new project.
 Yeah, nerds also have moderation issues.
 That’s another essay.

 People are the most interesting content out there.
-If you’ve got a seriously shy nerd on your hands, try this: ask him how many folks are in his buddy list?
-How many friends does he have in Facebook?
+If you’ve got a seriously shy nerd on your hands, try this: How many friends does he have in Facebook?
 How many folks are following him on Twitter?
-LiveJournal?
+How many Slacks is he on?
 My guess is that, collectively, your nerd interacts with ten times more people than you think he does.
 He can do this because the interaction is via a system he understands — the computer.

 The Next High